 Vincent Van Gogh | Saint-Rémy Olives | 1889 | Reed pen and brown ink | Van Gogh Museum | Amsterdam

 Notice how Van Gogh’s drawing engages the viewer.
-The lines are staccato, yet flow one into another.
+The lines are staccato, yet they flow one into another.
 Longer, thicker, darker lines are used to divide the tree trunks and branches.
 Directional horizontal lines are used to ground the lower portion of the drawing.
 Leading lines are part of the ground.
 They are shown as a pattern of angular lines which connect the foreground to the background to create depth and texture.
-Each tree has its own line type which helps to differentiate one from another.
+Each tree has its own line type, which helps to differentiate one from another.
 The lines used for leaves are scattered, suggesting that it is a windy day.

 The artist’s layering of lines hints at how the composition was created and even when the pen was dipped into fresh ink.
 The drawing invites viewers to share in the emotions felt by the artist as the work was created.

 Join us for the second part of the discussion of line as an element of composition by clicking here.